deeplearning4j/deeplearning4j/README.md

 - core = core neural net structures and supporting components such as datasets, iterators, clustering algorithms, optimization methods, evaluation tools and plots.
 - scaleout = integrations
     - aws = loading data to and from aws resources EC2 and S3
-    - nlp = natural language processing components including vecotrizers, models, sample datasets and renders
+    - nlp = natural language processing components including vectorizers, models, sample datasets and renderers
     - akka = setup concurrent and distributed applications on the JVM
     - api = core components like workers and multi-threading
     - zookeeper = maintain configuration for distributed systems